Q. How do I contact Continuing Education and Professional Development?

 Once you’ve logged in for the first time, you must change your password to something more secure.
 You can either click the Change your Drake password link at the bottom of the blueView secure login box, or you can go directly to the Password Change site at: password.drake.edu

-If you’re unable to gain access to blueView using your Drake ID number and default password, please contact the Support Center at 515-271-3001 or visit http://its.drake.edu/support-center/ for additional information.
+If you’re unable to gain access to blueView using your Drake ID number and default password, please contact the Support Center at 515-271-3001 or visit service.drake.edu/its for additional information.

 A. Connect to the blueView portal at: http://blueView.drake.edu.
 You will need to use your Drake ID number and password (described above) to log in.